mussaussie/mussaussie/README.md

 ### Introduction

 I’m Abdul Mussavir, a Data Analyst based in Adelaide, South Australia.
 I specialize in acquiring, integrating, organizing, cleaning, and validating data.
-I take pleasure in transforming complex data-related challenges into simple, insightful, and intuitive solutions.
-My expertise lies in applying statistical techniques to identify patterns and solve real-world problems.
+I take pleasure in transforming complex data‑related challenges into simple, insightful, and intuitive solutions.
+My expertise lies in applying statistical techniques to identify patterns and solve real‑world problems.
 I am proficient with business intelligence software, including Tableau and PowerBI, which I use to model and visualize data, effectively communicating organizational insights to stakeholders.
 I have a strong command of SQL and a good understanding of Python.

 ### Skills

-- **R-Programming**: 100%
+- **R‑Programming**: 100%
 - **Python Programming**: 70%
+- **SQL**: 100%
 - **Data Visualization through R and PowerBI**: 70%
 - **Excel/Google Sheets**: 100%
 - **Data Modeling**: 100%